This strategy anchors the bulk of my portfolio.

 | CDS falls >30% from recent high | Incoming uptrend | Buy SPXL |

-As seen in the image above, this strategy provides the largest annualized gain while also maintaining an annualized drawdown lower than holding SP500.
+It also provides the largest annualized runup while also maintaining an annualized drawdown lower than just holding SP500.

 Impact of DCA on strategy performance